Javascript SDK

 Checking for events

-It’s easy to see if events are being produced.
-When on a page where Analytics.js is installed, if it is running correctly and you are using the standard tag snippet, a Page event should be produced upon page load.
-Ensure you have your Network tab open and refresh the page.
-You should see a “p” event, which contains your Page event payload.
-If this is not being produced, and you are unable to trigger any other events (e.g. firing a Product View or any other event you’ve installed) then you will need to investigate your Analytics.js implementation further.
+When viewing a page where Analytics.js is installed, open your browser developer tools and navigate to the Network tab.
+Once the Network tab is open, refresh the page.
+You should see a p network call, which contains your Page event payload.
+If this is not being produced, and you are unable to trigger any other events (e.g. a t, i or g call) then Analytics.js is not functioning correctly.
+Reach out to your Customer Support Manager or contact us.

 Event Payload Size Limit

-Events will be accepted by MetaRouter up to 32kb.
-Anything larger than that will be rejected by the MetaRouter Ingestion service, meaning the data will not be available to the platform or reach downstream vendors.
+Events will be accepted by MetaRouter up to 250kb.
+Any events larger than that will be rejected by MetaRouter, meaning the data will not be available to the platform or reach downstream vendors.

 Additional Considerations